I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/gnssdriver/ne-gnssdriver-gnss_event_type.md

 ## Remarks

 Events can be of various types.
 Certain events occur as a result of a previous request initiated by the driver, for example, start fix request.
 Certain events are raised for informational purpose.
-Assistance events are raised when the driver requires the adapter to inject specific assistance data.</p>
+Assistance events are raised when the driver requires the adapter to inject specific assistance data.

 ## Requirements
 | &nbsp; | &nbsp; |